Keeping the Gila Wild and Free

 What we have done so far

-• Surveyed 100 miles of the Gila River and its tributaries for inclusion in the Wild and Scenic Rivers system
+- 762 River miles surveyed of the Gila River, San Francisco River and their tributaries for inclusion in the Wild and Scenic Rivers system.

 As a part of our inventory efforts we have focused our documentation on naturalness of areas, opportunities for solitude and primitive forms of recreation, and to what degree these areas appear primarily influenced by the forces of nature.
 We also document human impacts and infrastructure, as well as the condition of certain U.S. Forest Service (USFS) roads that may be eligible for decommissioning.